Consensus in Exonum

 - Validators may vote for the proposal by broadcasting a prevote message.
 A prevote means that the validator has been able to parse the proposal and has all transactions specified in it

-- Finally, if a validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.
+- Finally, if the validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.

 In the following description, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.